zihangdai/xlnet/README.md

 - `data_dir` and `output_dir` refer to the directories of the "raw data" and "preprocessed tfrecords" respectively, while `model_dir` is the working directory for saving checkpoints and tensorflow events.
 - To try out <u>XLNet-base</u>, one can simply set `--train_batch_size=32` and `--num_core_per_host=1`, along with according changes in `init_checkpoint` and `model_config_path`.
 - For GPUs with smaller RAM, please proportionally decrease the `train_batch_size` and increase `num_core_per_host` to use the same training setting.
-- **Important**: we separate the training and evaluation into "two phases", as using multi GPUs to perform evaluation is tricky (one has to correctly separate the data across GPUs).
-To ensure correctness, we only support single-GPU evaluation for now.